Wednesday, April 16, 2014

 "Help her with her packages," I yelled across the parking lot.
 Stunned they turned to look at me.
 There was another guy on her other side as well.
 "She's pregnant!
 Help her with her bags!"

 The inequality of pay does irk me.
 As does the age discrimination.
 I have a degree.
 But I do not work in my field because music is a young person's job.
 I am a coordinator (glorified admin assistant) and feel I am worth more (who doesn't) and that there are young men whose job I could do better (another common thought).
 So I agree with pay equality and position equality.
-But I believe in role difference and I do not want to lose my femininity and have to look like a boy to get where they are.
+But I believe in role difference and I do not want to lose my femininity and have to look like a boy to get where men are.

 Penny Wong, Australian Labor Party Senator, is a modern day advocate for women's rights and would argue that girls don't pine for a knight in shining armor.
 I wonder if one has to cut their hair short and don a pinstripe blazer to achieve an official seat and job equality.